-According to Yogasleep's community manager, "white noise is more than just recordings of ocean waves and rain noises."
-White noise, as defined sonically, is "a collection of noises that has the same strength throughout the hearing range, generating a homogeneous sound excellent for disguising loud interruptions."
+According to Yogasleep’s community manager, “white noise is more than just recordings of ocean waves and rain noises.”
+Defined sonically, is “a collection of noises that has the same strength throughout the hearing range, generating a homogeneous sound excellent for disguising loud interruptions.”

 This masking technique helps drown out ambient noise so you can get some distraction-free shut-eye.